-Due to a lengthy waiting list we are not accepting applications for Scott County at this time.
-Please check back with us in Fall of 2021 to check when our waiting list will be able to re-open.
-We are still accepting applications for the program for Bourbon County residents.
+Due to a lengthy waiting list, we are not accepting applications for Scott County or Bourbon County at this time.
+Please check back with us in 2023 to check when our waiting list will be able to re-open.

 Interested in applying for a Habitat home in either Scott or Bourbon County?
 Complete your application today!

 If you are able to download your application forms to print, complete and mail to our office please download and complete the documents listed below.
 Every application should include the following:

 - Employment Verification Form for each employed adult in the household